-APRC stands for Annual Percentage Rate of Charge.
-It shows you the total cost of a mortgage, including fees, over the entire term (usually 25 to 30 years).
+APRC stands for Annual Percentage Rate of Charge, and should not be confused with APR.
+It shows you the total cost of a mortgage, including fees, over the entire term of the loan (usually 25 to 30 years).

-For example, let’s take a two-year fixed rate mortgage with an introductory rate of 1.99%, and then the lender’s standard variable rate (SVR) of 4.19% for the next 23 years of repayments.
+For example, take a 2-year fixed rate mortgage that comes with an introductory rate of 1.99% before reverting to the lender’s standard variable rate (SVR) of 4.19% for the next 23 years.
 After including a booking fee of £999, the APRC works out at 3.7%.

-APRC only really matters if you stick with your mortgage and never switch – but because your lender’s SVR is so high, you should almost always switch to a new mortgage when your promotional interest rate runs out.
+APRC matters only if you stick with a mortgage and never switch – but you are often better off switching when a promotional interest rate runs out.